 When you have a newborn, the world suddenly looks a lot germier.
 You load up on sanitizing wipes and sprays and tuck them in all your bags and the seat pockets of your car.
 But here’s the thing: All the wipes in the world won’t change the fact that your little one will still get the occasional cough and sniffles as her immune system develops.
-So, what you can do is help build up your baby’s immunity by learning about these three lesser-known factors.
+You can’t keep germs away forever, but you can help build up your baby’s immunity with a few humble helpers.

 Research has long suggested that a healthy immune system stems from a healthy gut.
-We all have a community of microorganisms known as the microbiome that call our digestive system home.
-It’s a delicate balance of different types of bacteria, and its job is to keep us healthy.
+We all have a community of microorganisms, known as our microbiome, that calls our digestive system home.
+It’s a delicate balance of different types of bacteria, and it’s there to keep us healthy.
 At least 70 percent of your immune system is in your gut, research finds.
 A baby’s microbiome is still developing, so promoting beneficial gut flora is key to building immunity.
-Enter prebiotics.
-Think of these as the food that feeds probiotics, which are good bacteria (more on that below) necessary for gut and immune health.
-Prebiotics are carbohydrates your body can’t digest.
-They move to the lower GI tract where good bacteria feed on them in order to thrive.

 Prebiotics are found in high-fiber foods such as onions, chicory root, asparagus, dandelion greens, artichokes, and under-ripe bananas.
-Babies aren’t eating these foods yet, but you can give your baby 4 months and older a daily supplement containing prebiotics, to help ensure he’s getting a healthy dose of them.
-Mommy’s Bliss Organic Baby Elderberry Drops contains prebiotics in the form of inulin, derived from Jerusalem artichokes, as well as immune-supporting elderberry and zinc.
+Babies aren’t eating these foods yet, but once your baby’s 4 months old, you can give him a daily supplement containing prebiotics.
+Our Organic Baby Elderberry Drops include prebiotics in the form of inulin, derived from Jerusalem artichokes, as well as immune-supporting elderberry and zinc.

-These good bacteria help promote and restore the delicate balance of good and bad bacteria in the microbiome, supporting the immune system.
-They’re in fermented foods such as yogurt, sauerkraut, kefir, and pickles (again, not on a newborn’s menu), but you can also get them in supplements.
+Probiotics are, as mentioned, friendly bacteria that help promote and restore our microbiome’s balance and our immune system’s strength.
+You can find these in fermented foods such as yogurt, sauerkraut, kefir, and pickles (again, not on a newborn’s menu), but you can also get them in supplements.
 Lactobacillus and Bifidobacterium are two of the most well-recognized strains.
-Mommy’s Bliss Baby Probiotic Drops contains pure Lactobacillus rhamnosus GG, the world’s most-studied single-strain probiotic, delivering 1 billion cells per serving—without sugar, dairy, artificial flavors or colors.
+Our Baby Probiotic Drops contain pure Lactobacillus rhamnosus GG, the world’s most-studied single-strain probiotic, delivering 1 billion cells per serving—without sugar, dairy, artificial flavors or colors.

 3. Vitamin D

 Chances are you’ve heard some buzz about vitamin D and immune health.
-Research has shown that the vitamin bolsters immune health against bacteria and viruses (that includes those occasional coughs and sniffles), and a deficiency of vitamin D is linked to increased infections, autoimmune issues, and allergies.
+Research has shown that this vitamin bolsters immune health against nasty bacteria and viruses (which include those occasional coughs and sniffles), and a deficiency of vitamin D is linked to increased infections, autoimmune issues, and allergies.

 The body doesn’t make vitamin D. We can only get it from our foods, sunlight, and supplements.
-Supplementation is especially important for breastfeeding infants because breast milk lacks vitamin D; babies that young aren’t eating a variety of foods yet; and it’s best for them to avoid direct sunlight.
-Daily drops can help your baby get her immune-supporting dose.
-Mommy’s Bliss Baby Vitamin D Organic Drops contain 400 IU of liquid vitamin D in a single drop, promoting healthy growth and bone development.
-Mommy’s Bliss Baby Multivitamin + Iron also contains 400 IU of vitamin D, along with vitamins A, B1, B2, B6, C, E, folate, and iron, covering your little one’s nutritional bases while providing immune support.
+Supplementation is especially important for breastfeeding infants because breast milk lacks vitamin D, infants aren’t yet eating a variety of foods, and it’s best for them to avoid direct sunlight.
+That;s why we made Baby Vitamin D Organic Drops, which promote healthy growth and bone development with 400 IU of liquid vitamin D in just one drop.
+Our Baby Multivitamin + Iron also contains 400 IU of vitamin D, along with vitamins A, B1, B2, B6, C, E, folate, and iron, covering your little one’s nutritional bases while providing immune support.